-The specific areas of work undertaken by the Audit Committee in 2021/22 and up to the date of the approval of the financial statements are included within the annual report from the Audit Committee.
+The specific areas of work undertaken by the Audit Committee in 2022/23 are included within the annual report from the Audit Committee.

 The College's External Audit and Internal Audit providers both make recommendations for improvement in key management and internal control processes.
 Internal audit reviews include periodic reviews of the College's approach to delivering value for money.
-In addition to the annual assurance report received from Internal Audit, the Audit Committee and Governors receive benchmarking and sector specific reports from Internal and External Auditors to assist them in discharging their responsibility to monitor the College's performance in delivering value for money.
+In addition to the annual assurance report received from Internal Audit, the Audit Committee and Governors receive benchmarking reports from Internal Audit and sector-specific reports from External Auditors, to assist them in discharging their responsibility to monitor the College's performance in delivering value for money.